rickmurdock/notes/WebSecurityIntroduction.md

 ### Prepared Statements

-* The SQL query code is predefined by the developer so that parameters are passed into the query later.
+* The `SQL` query code is predefined by the developer so that parameters are passed into the query later.

-* The variable data is replaced by a placeholder, such as a ?, which is then processed by the database as a parameter.
+* The variable data is replaced by a placeholder, such as a `?`, which is then processed by the database as a parameter.

-* Prepared statements (parameterized statements) are parsed, compiled, and optimized by the database separately from any parameters before they are executed.
+* `Prepared statements (parameterized statements)` are parsed, compiled, and optimized by the database **separately** from any parameters before they are executed.

 * Why is it effective against injections?

-  * The input values in an SQL query are sent to the server after the query is sent to the server.
+  * The input values in an `SQL` query are sent to the server after the query is sent to the server.

-  * Incoming input is interpreted as data, instead of SQL code.
+  * Incoming input is interpreted as data, instead of `SQL` code.

 * Check ORM and database documentation for details.

 Implementation

-* Sequelize example.
+* `Sequelize example`.

 ```
 var sequelize = require('sequelize');